S3 method for class 'interval_index'

 print(ix3, max_elements = 0, show_custom_monoids = TRUE)

-#> Unnamed interval_index with 2 elements, default bounds [start, end).
+#> Unnamed interval_index with 2 elements, default query bounds [start, end).

 #> Custom monoids + measures: